563 related texts · 17 related myths · Page 8 of 12

 The Mekhilta DeRabbi Yishmael examines the phrase "before My presence" in the prohibition against idolatry, asking what this seemingly redundant qualifier adds.
 The answer reveals ...

 The story I want to share with you comes from the Talmud and it’s about Rabbi Ishmael ben Elisha, the High Priest, and a truly extraordinary encounter.
-Imagine this: Rabbi Ishmael ...
+Rabbi Ishmael goes into the ...

 Midrash Tehillim, a collection of rabbinic interpretations on the Book of Psalms, offers a fascinating perspective.
 It points to the tribe of Levi, specifically those who resisted ...